Port Whitby and Port Perry Railway: Background

 Reach Township started filling out in the 1840s and developed a rivalry between three incorporated towns, Prince Albert, Port Perry and Manchester.
 The three towns were only a kilometer from each other, lying along a roughly east–west line at the southern tip of Lake Scugog.
 Rivalries between the towns were intense, and Peter Perry predicted that one day goats would eat grass off of Prince Albert's main street.

 Simcoe Street, a graveled toll road, had recently been constructed through Prince Albert.
 By 1850, Prince Albert was the second largest grain-buying market in what was then known as "Canada West" (today's Ontario).
 Grain and timber, the major exports from the area to the north, were hauled to Prince Albert, ganged into larger loads, and then sent southward by horse team on Simcoe Street for shipment abroad.

 In the 1850s Abraham Farewell, an early advocate of the development of Ontario County through the construction of gravel roads, predicted that unless a railway was built from Georgian Bay to Whitby, control of the inland grain and timber trade would be taken over by Toronto and Port Hope interests.
 There had been some talk of introducing the "Port Whitby & Port Huron Railway" to pre-empt this possibility, and although a charter was granted in April 1853, no money was forthcoming and nothing came of these early plans.

-By the 1860s the need to connect to the newly forming mainlines on Lake Ontario had become more pressing.
+By the 1860s the need to connect to the newly forming mainlines along Lake Ontario had become more pressing.
 Plans for the Toronto and Nipissing Railway (T&N) that would connect Beaverton to the dockyards at the Gooderham & Worts distilleries in Toronto would cut off the customers to the west, while the Midland Railway to Port Hope would do the same to the east.
 These developments had the potential to make the entire Reach area a has-been economically.